Yue Qian

 4. Social and Mental Health Impacts of the COVID-19 Pandemic

-Qian, Yue and Wen Fan.
+Qian, Yue* and Wen Fan*.
 (2022).
 “The Early 2020 COVID-19 Outbreak in China and Subsequent Flourishing: Medium-Term Effects and Intervening Mechanisms.”
-Society and Mental Health.
-Published Online First.
-(Two authors contributed equally to the work)
+Society and Mental Health, 13(3), 208-226. (*co-first authorship)

-Fan, Wen, Yue Qian, and Yongai Jin.
+Fan, Wen*, Yue Qian*, and Yongai Jin.
 (2021).
-“Stigma, Perceived Discrimination, and Mental Health during China’s COVID-19 Outbreak: A Mixed-Methods Investigation.”
-Journal of Health and Social Behavior, 62(4), 562-581.
-(The first two authors contributed equally to the work)
+“Stigma, Perceived Discrimination, and Mental Health During China’s COVID-19 Outbreak: A Mixed-Methods Investigation.”
+Journal of Health and Social Behavior, 62(4), 562-581. (*co-first authorship)

-Qian, Yue and Yang Hu.
+Qian, Yue* and Yang Hu*.
 (2021).
-“Couples’ Changing Work Patterns in the United Kingdom and the United States during the COVID-19 Pandemic.”
-Gender, Work & Organization, 28(S2), 535-553.
-(Two authors contributed equally to the work)
+“Couples’ Changing Work Patterns in the United Kingdom and the United States During the COVID-19 Pandemic.”
+Gender, Work & Organization, 28(S2), 535-553. (*co-first authorship)

 Fuller, Sylvia and Yue Qian.
 (2021).
 “Covid-19 and The Gender Gap in Employment Among Parents of Young Children in Canada.”
 Gender & Society, 35(2), 206-217.